engie-group/shaystack/Contibute.md

 The functional tests try to use the different versions of provider with the same data.
 To do that, it's necessary to start different database in docker environment.
 The AWS token may be refreshed.

-If you use OKTA technology, declare this in the environement
+If you use OKTA technology, declare this in the environment

 ```console
 $ echo "USE_OKTA=Y" >>.env